Frequently Asked Questions

 This process is for Cell Site Tenants only.

-Cell Site Tenant Improvement Projects can be initiated by filling out the Tenant Site Improvement Request Form and emailing it to riskmanagement@calpoly.edu.
+Cell Site Tenant Improvement Projects can be initiated by filling out the Tenant Site Improvement Request Form and Project Intake Information Sheet and emailing it to riskmanagement@calpoly.edu.
 Requests must be submitted with a current copy of the Tenant's Certificate of Insurance that meets the requirements for General Liability, Business Auto Liability, and Worker's Compensation as outlined in the current lease agreement.
 The Tenant must also attach any existing analysis, structural calculations, aesthetic impact reports, equipment specifications and/or any other relevant documents to the form submission email.
 Risk Management will request a project from Facilities Planning who will work with the Tenant on the permitting process and approval to begin work.